 Made in Romania

-Verdict: The Asolo Flame is great for scrambling and rocky mountain walks, but some others have a more aggressive outsole for mud and boggy ground.
+The Asolo Flame is an excellent, well-proven boot for general hill-walking, but some others have a more aggressive outsole for mud and boggy ground.

 Review by Graham Thompson